Bram-Hub/NanoNav/docs/source/usage.rst

 you can run MicroPython code on it.
 After you have done this once, you should not need to do it again.

 To use the NanoNav supplementary code, download :download:`nanonav.py </../../nanonav.py>` and :download:`ble_advertising.py </../../ble_advertising.py>` to your project directory.
 This is highly recommended!

+This `ble_advertising` file comes from `MicroPython's github repository <https://github.com/micropython/micropython/tree/master>`_.
+If you're interested, you can check out the latest Open Source developments in MicroPython!

 ..  _Workflow: